Duval High School

 Duval High School was a government-funded co-educational bi-modal partially academically selective and comprehensive secondary day school, located in Armidale, New South Wales, Australia.

 Founded in 1974, the school enrolled approximately 600 students in 2018, from Year 7 to Year 12, of whom 17 percent identified as Indigenous Australians and 15 percent were from a language background other than English.
-The school is operated by the NSW Department of Education; and the school's motto is Learning to Live.
+The school was operated by the NSW Department of Education; and the school's motto was Learning to Live.

 In 2018 it was announced that Duval High would merge with Armidale High School to form the newly established Armidale Secondary College that will cater for approximately 1,500 students from Year 7 to Year 12.
 The installation of a temporary additional school at Duval High School started, in readiness for students during the transition period from January 2019.
 Construction of Armidale Secondary College commenced in 2019 and continue in 2020.
 Armidale Secondary College commenced in the new buildings in Term 1, 2021.